All Products

 CDH_MR

-This type of node allows you to use a distributed SQL query engine to analyze real-time data.
-This further enhances the data analysis capabilities in the CDH environment.
+This node provides a distributed SQL query engine, which enhances the data analysis capabilities of the CDH environment.

 278